BastienEstia/SCDashBoard/README.md

 Transformer : Handle a transformPageSourceToRowData() method that transform the web source code into a collection of python dictionaries with key/values of tracks.
 New Transformer method named transformJSONCollectionToRowData() that transform JSON tracks into row data with some rectification around data structure.

-Loader : Handle a loading() method that insert data from dictionary collection into postgreSQL DB by SQL insert request.
+Loader : Handle a loading() method that insert data from dictionary collection into postgreSQL DB by SQL insert requests.